ubuntunet/filesender/docs/v2.0/install/index.md

 	service httpd reload

-On **Debian**, run:
+On **Debian/Ubuntu**, run:

 	service apache2 reload

 # Step 7 - Configure your FileSender installation

-Copy the configuration template and edit it to match your site settings.
+Edit the configuration template to match your site settings.

 	cd /opt/filesender/filesender/config
-	cp config{_sample,}.php
 	$EDITOR config.php

 Be sure to at least set `$config['site_url']`, contact details, database settings and authentication configuration.

 The configuration file is self-explanatory.

 # Step 8 - Initialise the FileSender database